RNZIH Publications

 Garden Visiting: Potential for Tourism

-Proceedings of the Royal New Zealand Institute of Horticulture Conference 24th November 2000.
+Proceedings of the Royal NZ Institute of Horticulture Seminar, 24th November 2000.

 New Zealand Plants and Their Story

-Proceedings of the Royal New Zealand Institute of Horticulture Conference 1–3rd October 1999.
+Proceedings of the Royal NZ Institute of Horticulture Conference, 1–3rd October 1999.

 This major publication, edited by Mike Oates, contains 19 papers from this landmark conference on native plants.
 An invaluable reference for all those interested in native plants.
 Papers cover a wide range of topics including: